Forget the Oura Ring 4 — These are the Best Oura Ring Alternatives in 2025

 It's still a relatively young product category, but sitting firmly atop the list of the best Oura alternatives is the Samsung Galaxy Ring.
 Its small form factor and AI-powered insights make it a great option, but only if you have a Samsung phone.

-For a more versatile choice, the Ultrahuman Ring Air has a similar feature set without a subscription and works whether you use an Android or iPhone, but it doesn't offer anything to match Oura's menstrual cycle tracking.
+For a more versatile and lightweight choice, the Ultrahuman Ring Air has a similar feature set without a subscription and works whether you use an Android or iPhone, but it doesn't offer anything to match Oura's menstrual cycle tracking.

 If these aren't right for you, we put several other great Oura Ring alternatives to the test to help you find the best smart ring for your finger.